Dart-Code/Website/_docs/settings.md

 <br />
 **Default:** `"kotlin"`.
 <br />
-The programming language to use for Android apps when creating new projects using the **Flutter: New Project** command.
+The programming language to use for Android apps when creating new projects using the 'Flutter: New Application Project' command.

 ## dart.flutterCreateIOSLanguage
 **Options:** `"objc"` or `"swift"`.
 <br />
 **Default:** `"swift"`.
 <br />
-The programming language to use for iOS apps when creating new projects using the **Flutter: New Project** command.
+The programming language to use for iOS apps when creating new projects using the 'Flutter: New Application Project' command.

 ## dart.flutterCreateOffline
 **Default:** `false`.
 <br />
-Whether to use offline mode when creating new projects with the **Flutter: New Project** command.
+Whether to use offline mode when creating new projects with the 'Flutter: New Application Project' command.

 ## dart.flutterCreateOrganization
 The organization responsible for your new Flutter project, in reverse domain name notation (e.g. `com.google`).
 This string is used in Java package names and as prefix in the iOS bundle identifier when creating new projects using the **Flutter: New Project** command.